 We all have a responsibility to make sure children and young people are safe from harm or abuse.
 If you have any suspicion, or information, suggesting a child is being harmed, don't ignore it.

-You can always ask for advice from Children's Social Care if you are not sure about a situation.
+You can always ask for advice if you are not sure about a situation.

 The information below may help if you think a child or young person is being harmed.

 - Any bruising to a baby - pre-walking stage

 - Multiple bruising to different parts of the body

 - Bruising of different colours, showing repeated injuries